chase1635321/tracktion_engine/README.md

 ## Modular automation functions
  - Command to record a track many different times, detune slightly, and spread
  - Can use to integrate modular with stock plugins.
 Several computer inputs, each one can have an effects chain
+ - Button to create sample library from modular patch